Dr Tony Wood

 I left that meeting thinking, 'No way.'

-While I was there, we discovered maraviroc, the HIV treatment and one of the first genetically-inspired medicines.
+While I was there we discovered a new HIV treatment, one of the first genetically-inspired medicines.
 The science was advancing, showing us that the HIV virus used CCR5 – which belongs to a protein class called chemokine receptors – as a key to enter and infect cells.
 So that gave us an interesting hypothesis.
 No one at the time had developed a drug targeting a chemokine receptor, and in Pfizer no one had delivered a clinical candidate successfully from high-throughput screening, at that time a new technology, where many small molecule compounds are screened at the same time to find a starting point for drug discovery.

 You joined GSK in 2017 and were brought on to play a critical role in reshaping R&D. What was that like and how would you assess the progress so far?